acenet-arc/fortran_oop_as_a_second_language/_episodes/type_bound_procedures.md

 [type_bound_procedures.f90](https://github.com/acenet-arc/fortran_oop_as_a_second_language/blob/gh-pages/code/type_bound_procedures.f90)
 </div>

 Notice that in the `display` subroutine we declare the `vec` object as `class(t_vector):: vec`, rather than the usual `type(t_vector):: vec`.
 This is to indicate that `vec` could be either a `t_vector` or any derived type which extends this derived type, this would include our `t_vector_3` derived type.
-Allowing
+Allowing any derived types which extended the original **base** type to be passed into the subroutine using the same argument.
+This argument can then be treated the same regardless of what type it is since it was derived from a common base type.

 This is a pretty neat trick for a statically typed language like Fortran.
 We can pass in different derived types to the procedure in the same argument.
-This means that this `display` function will actually work for both our `t_vector` and our `t_vector_3` derived types.
+This means that the `display` subroutine will actually work for both our `t_vector` and our `t_vector_3` derived types as `t_vector_3` must contain all the same member variables as `t_vector` and possibly more.
+The ability to operate on different types in a similar way is often referred to as **polymorphism** in object oriented programming languages.

 Lets see how this new `display` subroutine works.
 ~~~